 Who is eligible and how to enroll

 U.S. director-level employees and above, and employees in equivalent positions are eligible.
 Participants may enroll during the annual open enrollment window or within 30 days of eligibility for promotions and new hires.
-For 2021, the open enrollment window was in November 2020.
+For 2022, the open enrollment window is November 1–12, 2021.
 If you’re already enrolled in the DCP, you must re-enroll—elections do not automatically roll over from year to year.

 Visit the DCP enrollment site (SSO) to enroll.